 - Password: Wireless network password.
+Enter the password for the destination petu

 Enter the password for the destination network (if necessary) and start the connection attempt (it will take a few seconds).

 Click on "Connect" button to connect the inverter to the home wireless network.